Description

 300 Shiitake Mushroom Plugs – Lentinus edodes

 Shiitake Mushrooms (Lentinus edodes) are not only delectable, but they are also good for you.
-Shiitake Mushrooms contain all the necessary amino acids that are needed in our diet.
+These mushrooms contain all the necessary amino acids that are needed in our diet.
 Shiitake is higher in amino acids than peanuts, soybeans, corn and kidney beans.
-Mushrooms are also a important source of vegetable proteins, iron, fiber, minerals and vitamins.
+Therefore these mushrooms are also a important source of vegetable proteins, iron, fiber, minerals and vitamins.

 - Shiitake Mushroom Easiest to Cultivate from Mushroom Plugs !